SforAiDl/genrl/docs/source/usage/tutorials/Deep/DQN.rst

 Objective
 =========

 The DQN uses the concept of Q-learning.
+When the state space is too huge, it require a large number of epochs to explore and update the Q-value of every state even at least once.
-The objective is to get as close to the Bellman Expectation of the Q-value function as possible.
+Hence, we make use of function approximators.
+DQN uses a neural network as a function approximator and objective is to get as close to the Bellman Expectation of the Q-value function as possible.
 This is done by minimising the loss function which is defined as

 .. math::